Resources:

 TL;DR:

-is capable of arithmetic, often by using variable assignment also.awk
+awkis capable of arithmetic, often by using variable assignment also.awkis also capable ofif-else,forandwhilelogic.

 # Syntax: